Antique dressing table from the 19th century

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate brilliance and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique pieces in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy plinths, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Today, we can observe how strongly the Baroque style influenced modern classic furniture, which is often designed with a resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 The key aspect of elite antique furniture is originality.
-Ultimately, this matters most to buyers, as the market is flooded with fakes.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and images.
-We also have experts including art appraisers, historians, and specialists from around the world at your disposal.
+This is ultimately important for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details